Kungergely/poweradmin-plus/README.md

-# Poweradmin - a web-based control panel for PowerDNS.
+# Poweradmin-plus - a fork of the web-based control panel for PowerDNS.

-[Poweradmin](http://www.poweradmin.org/) is a friendly web-based DNS administration tool for Bert Hubert's PowerDNS server.
-The interface has full support for most of the features of PowerDNS.
-It has full support for all zone types (master,  native and  slave), for  supermasters for automatic provisioning of slave zones, full support for IPv6 and comes with multi-language support.
+Poweradmin plus will one day be a modern web-based DNS administration tool for Bert Hubert's PowerDNS server.
+Right now it's just a fresh fork of the Poweradmin tool whose development has seemingly stalled.